Civic Literacy and Caring through Philanthropy Education

 Why Teach Philanthropy?

-- Students are engaged in activities in which they can apply and expand their learning (mastery); and
+- Students are engaged in activities that apply and expand their learning (mastery); and

 - Students take a role in directing their own learning experience (autonomy).